kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Anyway.
 - There was a young Russian man on the team but he rarely came to meetings, and said nothing at all of any value when he was there.
 - I believe he was a porn star, hired to rape me while sedated.
-- Why do I believe this?
+- Or perhaps he paid for a ticket to Bali and the chance to rape a female tech colleague who has been starring in spy-cam sex-slave rape-porn for years.
 - He looked very familiar.
 He was a muscle man.
-And he would definitely be the type.
+And he would definitely be the porn-star type.
 And there was no other reason for him working for the firm as he was no engineer at all.
 - He clearly did not know the job he was apparently doing.
 - The team lead, another Russian man, a cool guy (I don't think he came to Bali) was fired a few weeks after Bali.
 - I believe because he was starting to get suspicious about this useless man, and others, and perhaps there was some gossip going on about me, and the hundreds of men queuing outside my hotel room every night after 10pm when I'd gone to bed, and then Elon turning up.